 The financial fallout from the COVID-19 outbreak is causing many families like yours to wonder how they might be able to continue to pay their mortgage — or even whether they may lose their homes.
 Thankfully, policymakers, private industry, and advocates have been working to soften the economic blow that is expected from the loss of jobs or income from tenants.
 Here is a list of available resources.

-Housing counseling and legal services are available through the Homeowner Protection Program, a network of 87 community-based organizations throughout the state vetted by the New York State Attorney General’s Office.
-Best of all, there’s no cost to homeowners who qualify as low- or moderate-income.
-Contact us online or by calling 1-855-HOME-456 or 646-786-0888 to get referred to a counselor or attorney.
+Housing counseling and legal services are available through the Homeowner Protection Program, which provides free, qualified mortgage assistance relief services from a network of 87 community-based organizations throughout the state vetted by the New York State Attorney General’s Office.
+Contact HOPP online or by calling 855-HOME-456 or 646-786-0888 to get referred to a counselor or attorney.

+How can housing counseling and legal services help?
 From mortgage modifications to navigating the foreclosure process, the professionals with the HOPP network offer personalized plans and assistance, even with the most complex cases.
-Due to the outbreak, most organizations are now offering phone counseling.

 Watch out for scams

 As we saw in 2008, economic crises tend to invite scammers.
 The FCC is reporting an uptick in text messages and robocalls hawking coronavirus testing kits, health insurance, and fake cures.
 Always be suspicious if you are asked for personal or account information.
 You can also visit the Federal Trade Commission (FTC) to hear recordings of recent COVID-19 robocall scams.

 If you suspect you may be a victim of a scam, call us at 1-855-HOME-456 or fill out this form at HomeownerHelpNY.com, supported by the Center and the New York State Attorney General’s Office, where you can learn about the common signs of scams.